 In August 2001, I moved into my student accommodation at the University of Wisconsin-Madison.
 Although I wanted to go further away from home, my parents could not afford the out-of-state tuition, and funding for foreign students at the undergraduate level in the United States was still very limited at the time.

 The time that I spent at UW-Madison was a defining period in my life.
-When I left Minnesota, ninety-eight percent of my friends were white.
+When I left Minnesota, 80–90 per cent of my friends were white.
 I did not think that it was strange and I assimilated quite well in my new environment.

 I called soft drinks “pop” and periodically said things like “shoot you’re cute” and “you betcha!”
 When I arrived on the UW-Madison campus, I was immediately given a minority student advisor.